niiaz0va/Math-2024-25-Winter/Lecture_Notes/solutions/linear_algebra/martix.md

 \lim_{x \to \infty} g(x) = \lim_{x \to \infty} \frac{\sin(x)}{x^2 + 1} = 0.
 $$

-Thus, there is a horizontal asymptote at $ y = 0 $.
+Thus, there is a horizontal asymptote at $y = 0$.

 #### Step 2: Vertical Asymptotes

 Vertical asymptotes occur when the denominator equals zero and the numerator is non-zero at that point.
-The denominator is $ x^2 + 1 $, which is never zero for any real value of $ x $.
+The denominator is $x^2 + 1$, which is never zero for any real value of $x$.
 Therefore, there are no vertical asymptotes.

-### Asymptotes for $ g(x) $:
+### Asymptotes for $g(x)$:

-- Horizontal asymptote at $ y = 0 $.
+- Horizontal asymptote at $y = 0$.
 - No vertical asymptotes.